About Brass

 Drew Mazurek, trumpet

-Photo by Marilyn Catasus In the Spring of 1999, while still an undergraduate at Yale University, Drew Mazurek became a founding member of Brass.
-Drew performed with Brass for 7 seasons, then left the group in 2006 to pursue graduate work in Electrical Engineering.
-In 2008, Drew returned to Brass as a full time member.
-Drew's personality and musicality are an integral part of the sound of Brass.
+Photo by Marilyn Catasus Drew Mazurek co-founded Brass in the Spring of 1999, while still an undergraduate at Yale University.
+He performed with the group for seven seasons before leaving in 2006 to pursue graduate work in Electrical Engineering at Stanford.
+The trumpet called him back in 2008, and he's been a full-time member ever since.
+His personality and musicality are an integral part of the sound of Brass.

 A native of North Haven, Drew has studied with Richard Green and Ken Tedeschi.
-He has performed extensively with groups at Yale and Stanford, including the Yale Concert Band, the Yale Precision Marching Band, and the Stanford Wind Ensemble.
-In addition, he has performed with the Connecticut Choral Society, the Wallingford Symphony Orchestra, and Orchestra New England.
-Drew has performed in 9 countries spanning 4 continents.
-He holds degrees from Yale (BS) and Stanford (MS).
+He has performed extensively with groups at Yale and Stanford — including the Yale Concert Band, the Yale Precision Marching Band, and the Stanford Wind Ensemble — as well as the Connecticut Choral Society, the Wallingford Symphony Orchestra, Orchestra New England, the Guilford Town Band, and in dozens of musical theater productions.
+He has performed in nine countries spanning four continents and holds degrees from Yale (BS) and Stanford (MS).

 Emily Boyer, horn